ibm-cloud-docs/speech-to-text/audio-formats.md

 For JavaScript code that shows how to capture audio from a microphone in a Chrome browser and encode it into a WebM data stream, see [jsbin.com/hedujihuqo/edit?js,console](https://jsbin.com/hedujihuqo/edit?js,console){: external}.
 The code does not submit the captured audio to the service.
 {: tip}

+## Specifying an audio format
+{: #audio-formats-specifying}

+You use the `Content-Type` request header or equivalent parameter to specify the format (MIME type) of the audio that you send to the service.
+You can specify the audio format for any request, but that's not always necessary:

+-   For most formats, the content type is optional.
+You can omit the content type or specify `application/octet-stream` to have the service automatically detect the format.
+-   For other formats, the content type is required.
+These formats do not provide the information, such as the sampling rate, that the service needs to auto-detect their format.
+You must specify a content type for the `audio/alaw`, `audio/basic`, `audio/l16`, and `audio/mulaw` formats.

+For more information about the formats that require a content-type specification, see Table 1 in [Audio formats](#audio-formats-list).
+The table's *Content-type specification* column indicates whether you must specify the content type.

+For examples of specifying a content type with each of the service's interfaces, see [Making a speech recognition request](/docs/speech-to-text?topic=speech-to-text-basic-request).
+All of the examples in that topic specify a content type.

+When you use the `curl` command to make a speech recognition request with the HTTP interfaces, you must either specify the audio format with the `Content-Type` header, specify `"Content-Type: application/octet-stream"`, or specify just `"Content-Type:"`.
+If you omit the header entirely, `curl` uses a default value of `application/x-www-form-urlencoded`.
+{: important}

 ## Data limits and compression
 {: #audio-formats-limits}